zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/inductive_miner.md

 ## Cuts

 The second step is trying to find a cut in the directly-follows graph.
 There do exist 4 cuts in this implementation.
 The exclusive cut, the sequence cut, the parallel cut and the loop cut.
 If a cut is found, the log is split into multiple sublogs.
 The splitting depends on the found cut.
 Should an empty trace be in the log, cut detection is skipped and a fall through is applied.
-If, for cut detection, a partition of size one is found, the cut could not be detected and none is returned.
+If, for cut detection, a partition of size one is found, a cut could not be detected and none is returned.
 The next cut will be performed until all cuts were checked.

 ### Exclusive Cut